 For security reasons, Cigna.com no longer supports your browser version.
 Please update your browser, or use an alternative browser such as Google Chrome, Microsoft Edge, or Mozilla Firefox for the best Cigna.com experience.

 You may be aware of the physical and emotional symptoms of stress such as headaches, stomachaches, and anxiety.
-But did you know that stress can also affect your oral, or mouth, health?* It’s important to pinpoint the causes of your stress and know your body's early warning signs.
+But did you know that stress can also affect your oral health?1 It’s important to pinpoint the causes of your stress and know your body's early warning signs.
 It’s also smart to take steps to reduce your stress.

 Stress can affect your oral health in a number of ways: